StackVista/stackstate-docs/integrations/available_stackpacks/nagios.md

 ## Configuration

-The Nagios StackPack requires the following parameters to collect the topology information :
+The Nagios StackPack requires the following parameters to collect the topology information:

 * **Nagios HostName** -- the Nagios HostName from which topology need to be collected.